Deep Proxy Causal Learning and its Application to Confounded Bandit Policy Evaluation: Experiments

 Our second structural function estimation experiment considers high-dimensional treatment variables.
 We test this using the dSprite dataset \citep{dsprites17}, which is an image dataset described by five latent parameters ({\tt shape, scale, rotation, posX} and {\tt posY}).
 The images are $64 \times 64 = 4096$-dimensional.
 Based on this, \citet{Xu2021Learning} introduced the causal experiment, where the treatment is each figure, and the confounder is \texttt{posY}.
 Inspired by this, we consider the PCL setting that learns the same structural functions with nonlinear confounding, which is not possible to handle in the instrumental variable setting.
 Specifically, the structural function $f_{\mathrm{struct}}$ and outcome $Y$ are defined as

-where each element of the matrix $\vec{B} \in \mathbb{R}^{10\times 4096}$ was generated from $\mathrm{Unif}(0.0, 1.0)$ and fixed throughout the experiment.
-We fixed the {\tt shape} parameter to {\tt heart} and used other parameters as the treatment-inducing proxy $Z$.
+where each element of the matrix $\vec{B} \in \mathbb{R}^{64\times 64}$ is given as $B_{ij} = |32-j| / 32$.\footnote{This differs from the experimental setting used the preceding version of this work.
+The earlier experiment is described in Appendix~\ref{sec:original-dsprite}, and limitations of that setting are discussed.} We fixed the {\tt shape} parameter to {\tt heart} and used other parameters as the treatment-inducing proxy $Z$.
 We sampled another image that shared the same \texttt{posY} as treatment $A$, which is used as output-inducing proxy $W$.
 Details of data generation process can be found in Appendix~\ref{sec:dsprite-design-data-generation}.

 We compare the DFPV method to three competing methods, namely KPV \citep{Mastouri2021Proximal}, PMMR \citep{Mastouri2021Proximal}, and an autoencoder approach derived from the CEVAE method \citep{Louizos2017Causal}.
 In KPV, the bridge function is estimated through the two-stage regression as described in Section \ref{sec:preliminary}, where feature functions are fixed via their kernel functions.
 PMMR also models the bridge function using kernel functions, but parameters are learned by moment matching.
 CEVAE is not a PCL method, however, it represents a state-of-the-art approach in correcting for hidden confounders using observed proxies.
 The causal graph for CEVAE is shown in Figure~\ref{fig:causal-graph-cevae}, and CEVAE uses a VAE \cite{Kingma2014VAE} to recover the distribution of confounder $U$ from the ``proxy'' $Q$.
 We make two modifications to CEVAE to apply it in our setting.
 First, we include both the treatment-inducing proxy $Z$ and output-inducing proxy $W$ as $Q$ in CEVAE (we emphasize that this does not follow the causal graph in Figure~\ref{fig:causal-graph-cevae}, since there exist arrows from $Q$ to $A,Y$).
 Second, CEVAE is originally used in the setting where $Q$ is conditioned on a particular value, whereas we marginalize $Q$.
 See Appendix~\ref{sec:hyper-param-and-architectures} for the choice of the network structure and hyper-parameters.
 We tuned the regularizers $\lambda_1,\lambda_2$ as discussed in Appendix~\ref{sec:hyper-param}, with the data evenly split for Stage 1 and Stage 2.
 We varied the dataset size and ran 20 simulations for each setting.
 Results are summarized in Figure~\ref{fig:ate}.